The Environment Act 1995 introduced a system of local air quality management.

 The pollutants of concern are:

-Monitoring for nitrogen dioxide continues within the AQMAs and is reported annually to DEFRA.
+Monitoring for nitrogen dioxide continues within the AQMAs and is reported annually to Department for Environment, Food & Rural Affairs (DEFRA).

 To increase public awareness, the Government issues daily air quality bulletins via the national media.
 These bulletins include health advice for those who may be especially affected by high concentrations of air pollutants.